prorev/prorev.github.io/_posts/2020-01-11-jquery-wordpress.md

 tags:
    -
 ---
-There is absolutely needed to outline how <strong><a href="http://en.wikipedia.org/wiki/JQuery">jQuery</a></strong> should be used together with <strong>WordPress</strong> because one can fail easily.
+There is absolutely needed to outline how <strong><a rel="nofollow" href="http://en.wikipedia.org/wiki/JQuery">jQuery</a></strong> should be used together with <strong>WordPress</strong> because one can fail easily.
 I used my time to figure out what steps I need to undertake to have the perfect match.

 Here are the rules you should follow if you want to use jQuery that is already present in WordPress installation.
 #1.
 You should edit your <strong>header.php</strong> file of your WordPress theme like this.